oussafik/ELK-Download-Docker-Docker_compose/README.md

  Note that Elasticsearch will be running on port 9200 and kibana will be running on port 5601.

 ## Downloading Logstash
+Logstash requires Java to run.
+You can install Java on Ubuntu 22.04 by running the following command:

+`$ sudo apt install default-jre`.
+This will install the default Java Runtime Environment (JRE) on your system.

+Add the GPG key to install signed packages:

+`$ sudo wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -`

+Add the Elastic package repository to your own repository list

+`$ sudo echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee -a /etc/apt/sources.list.d/elastic-7.x.list`

+Install Logstash with apt:

+`$ sudo apt install logstash`

+From there, running Logstash installation should have created a service on your instance.

+To check Logstash service health, run the following command.

+`$ sudo systemctl status logstash`

+Enable your new service on boot up and start it.

+`$ sudo systemctl enable logstash`
+`$ sudo systemctl start logstash`